pombase/website/src/docs/documentation/controlled-curation.md

 - **Miscellaneous**

+- **Subunit composition** - Brief description of homo- or heteromeric complex(es) in which the gene product is found

 - **Warnings** - Alerts to changes or anomalies that can affect interpretation of experimental results, such as changes to the sequence or feature annotation